deliverhoo/whiteelephant/README.md

 2. Maximum 3 steals of any gift
 3. Gift cannot be stolen in the same round
 4. 1st player goes again - Last Round

+# If you find bugs, please fix it yourself.
+This is just meant ot be a starting point for someone who wants something quick and dirty.